More than 80 Ukrainian Web3 startups raise $1bn over the past four years

 According to this report:

-More than 80 Ukrainian or Ukrainian-founded Web3 startups were launched over the p&ast four years;
+More than 80 Ukrainian or Ukrainian-founded Web3 startups were launched over the past four years;

 10 Ukrainian funds invest in blockchain projects and crypto (including TA Ventures, Roosh Ventures, SID Fund, ZBS Capital and Hypra itself);